DHTMLX/docs-kanban/docs/api/methods/js_kanban_selectcard_method.md

 ### Description

-Selects the card by the specified ID
+Selects a card by the specified ID

 ### Usage